yktoo/yktoo.com/content/blog/0345/index.en.md

 It all became official on **July 13, 2019**:
 ![](img:1.bp.blogspot.com/-wy6w96RgkKY/XSssvrVGv3I/AAAAAAAAwXM/dQaxNjr7C3QjjWyuGQBZcW2jZ-EGXFYcQCKgBGAs/s1600/a%2526d.picasaweb.jpg:a)

-The ceremony has been held at the most magnificent place we've managed to find, at //Zeist// city hall.
+The ceremony has been held at the most magnificent place we've managed to find, at {{< fl "Zeist" >}} city hall.

 Dreams do sometimes come true.